Locations:

 How does a speech-language pathologist help a child?

 Speech-language pathologists (SLPs) work with children with childhood speech disorders.
-They help children form sounds and words correctly.
+They help children form sounds and words.
 They help them develop a firmer grasp of how to comprehend and use language.
-SLPs also help children develop language skills in social settings to communicate better with others.
+SLPs help children develop language skills for social settings.

 They can also help your child if they’re having difficulty swallowing.